Agricultural education: Elementary school

 In 2006, Walton Rural Life Center in Walton, Kansas was the first public elementary school in the United States to base its curriculum around agriculture.
 Integrating agricultural components into the classroom is one of the challenges that elementary teachers face.
 They are also expected to teach with outdated teaching substances.
 John Block, who was a previous Secretary of Agriculture for the United States, encouraged agricultural competence.
 Agriculture in the Classroom was one of Block's achievements to stress agricultural literacy in 1981.
 Agriculture in the Classroom soon became utilized in each state.
 Though Agriculture in the Classroom was the beginning of agriculture education in all fifty states, elementary instruction began in some schools possibly before the 1900s.
 After elementary agriculture education began to grow, twenty-one states began to require it by 1915.
 The required curriculum was evenly split between urban and rural schools.
 The states that required agricultural education at the elementary level were all midwestern states or southern states; both of which are rich in agriculture.

-High schools
+High school

-Agricultural education at the high school level focuses on three main categories: classroom instruction, supervised agricultural experience (SAE), and active involvement in the National FFA Organization (Future Farmers of America).
+In the United States, intracurricular agricultural education at the high school level focuses on three main categories of student engagement: classroom/laboratory instruction, supervised agricultural experience (SAE), and active involvement in the National FFA Organization (Formerly known as the Future Farmers of America).